-Regulation 19(4)(c), 4.23 33(6)(b)(v)

-4.23

-In identifying and assessing the money laundering or terrorist financing risks, firms must take account of whether new products and new business practices are involved, including new delivery mechanisms, and the use of new or developing technologies for both new and preexisting products.
+Regulation 19(4)(c), 4.23 In identifying and assessing the money laundering or terrorist financing risks, firms must take account of whether new products and new business practices are involved, including new delivery mechanisms, and the use of new or developing technologies for both new and preexisting products.
 As well as being specifically required in assessing whether there is a high risk of ML/TF in a particular situation, such a risk assessment should take place prior to the launch of the new products, business practices or the use of new or developing technologies.
-Appropriate measures should be taken to manage and
+Appropriate measures should be taken to manage and mitigate those risks, including where relevant in particular cases the application of enhanced due diligence measures.